 One of the easiest ways to kickstart your creativity: think more like an art museum curator.
 Investing in an art-filled, creative work space can improve both employee wellness and the bottom line, as the benefits of art on creativity are known to reduce stress, improve memory, and increase empathy.
 Experts say that people’s opinions are formed within the first 30 seconds of entering a space.
 Incorporating art in you space with shelving can also improve your mood, as the data shows that 67% of people believe that art in their work environment improves their morale.
 No matter what industry you work in, both your reputation and that of your company’s are likely to benefit from investing in an inspiring office.

 If you work from home or own your own creative space, you probably have more flexibility to incorporate art that inspires you; however, no matter where you work or what you do, there are science-backed reasons to prioritize adding more art and design to your office.
-Read on for simple tips for elevating your working environment with art.
+Read on for simple tips from our friends at Invaluable for elevating your working environment with art.

 1. Identify a Theme